2018 CEH Justice FundApplications closed. Please check back Summer 2019.

-APPLICATION FORM INSTRUCTIONS: The Justice Fund application is available on our website (www.ceh.org/justicefund).
-To be considered for funding during the current grant cycle, please submit your application and all supporting materials by Friday, April 14th, 2017.
+To be considered for funding during the current grant cycle, please submit your application and all supporting materials by May 30, 2018.
 Current Grantees are also required to submit a brief feedback form when submitting an application.

 Applications will be accepted the following ways:

-- By email (one consolidated PDF file, if possible) to Laura Szabados at email@example.com
+- By email (one consolidated PDF file, if possible) to Christina Medina at JFund@ceh.org

 - Hard copy via USPS mail at: